formkit/docs-content/essentials/schema.md

 type: "tip"
 label: "FormKit input slots"
 ---
-It is also possible to use already defined FormKit slots like <code>label</code> by mimicking the use of a slot with <code>__raw__sectionsSchema</code>, for more information on how to use raw values checkout the next sections.
+It is also possible to use already defined FormKit slots like <code>label</code> by mimicking the use of a slot with <code>__raw__sectionsSchema</code>.
+For more information on how to use raw values, checkout the "Raw values" section below.
 ::

 ## Binding attrs and props